Plan Do Act Check (PDCA) Cycle: Free Template

 Plan-Do-Check-Act (PDCA) cycle: Free PDF, PowerPoint and Google Slides template

-Also known as Shewhart Cycle, Deming Cycle, or Plan-Do-Study-Act (PDSA) Cycle
+Also known as the Shewhart Cycle, Deming Cycle, or Plan-Do-Study-Act (PDSA) Cycle

 Introduction of the Plan-Do-Act-Check (PDCA) cycle